 Meet the President

-With nearly twenty five years of service as president of the Orlando Regional Chamber of Commerce, Jacob V. Stuart has effected monumental change in a number of strategic areas, including: healthcare, regional leadership, technology, transportation, international business, regional research and workforce development.
+With more than 32 years of service as president of the Orlando Regional Chamber of Commerce, Jacob V. Stuart has effected monumental change in a number of strategic areas, including: healthcare, regional leadership, technology, transportation, international business, regional research and workforce development.

 Believing that knowledge is power, he has worked to provide life long learning opportunities for business and community leaders in leadership development, public education reform, and tax relief for working families.
 Mr. Stuart was instrumental in establishing regional programs and partnerships such as WorkForce 2020, the Central Florida Technology Partnership, myregion.org, Hispanic Summit and Extra Credit.
 Currently, he is leading the Chamber's transformation by Creating America's Newest Regional Partnership in response to third-party recommendations made by business and community leaders.
 And, under his leadership, the Chamber presented its first Small Business Summit in 2008.